Aliases for LAMA2 Gene

 GeneCards Summary for LAMA2 Gene

 LAMA2 (Laminin Subunit Alpha 2) is a Protein Coding gene.
-Diseases associated with LAMA2 include Muscular Dystrophy, Congenital Merosin-Deficient and Congenital Muscular Dystrophy Type 1A.
-Among its related pathways are ECM proteoglycans and Focal Adhesion.
-GO annotations related to this gene include receptor binding and structural molecule activity.
+Diseases associated with LAMA2 include Muscular Dystrophy, Congenital Merosin-Deficient, 1A and Congenital Muscular Dystrophy Type 1A.
+Among its related pathways are MET promotes cell motility and Integrin Pathway.
+Gene Ontology (GO) annotations related to this gene include receptor binding and structural molecule activity.
 An important paralog of this gene is LAMA1.

 UniProtKB/Swiss-Prot for LAMA2 Gene